philmurtagh101/my-MS1-astroclub-site/README.md

 ## Technologies Used

-HTML 5
+HTML 5 for main markup
-CSS 3
+CSS 3 for styling
-Bootstrap 4
+Bootstrap 4 as a framework for styling, responsive design and some of the features JavaScript for buttons, modal forms and styling
-Font Awesome
+JQuery to support bootstrap
-Google Fonts
+Font Awesome for the Icons - Social (Facebook, Twitter and Instagram), Cloud-Moon for CLear outside and Mail for leaving a message
-Balsamique
+Google Fonts for the Zen Dots font for the club brand Balsamique for wireframing

 NB: provide a link to  official sites and a short sentence of why it was used.

-## Testing (Will address as site nears completion)
+## Testing

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.